pramnora/wmcollege/README.md

 ## Introduction

-These notes are related to my experience of attending WMCollege/Working Men's College, Mornington Crescent branch in the Camden area of London.
+These notes are related to my experience of attending:
+WMCollege/Working Men's College, Mornington Crescent branch in the Camden area of London.

 -----